Samarth-3910/Emotion-Detection/README.md

     *   Each **column** represents the *emotion our model predicted*.
     *   The values on the **diagonal** (top-left to bottom-right) show the proportion of times the model got it *right* for that specific emotion.
 Higher values here mean better performance for that class!
     *   Values *off* the diagonal show misclassifications.
 For example, if the 'Fear' row has a high value in the 'Angry' column, it means actual 'Fear' expressions are often mistaken for 'Angry' by the model.
-    *   The values are normalized (from 0.00 to 1.00), showing proportions.
-For example, 0.85 means 85% of images belonging to that true class were correctly predicted.

     Our matrix reveals some fascinating insights:
     *   `Happy` and `Surprise` are rockstars: Their high diagonal values (e.g., 0.84 for Happy, 0.82 for Surprise) confirm our model excels at identifying these clear expressions.